 Emerald looks gorgeous against all skin tones and eye colors, and it looks even flashier in glitter formulations.
 Pro tip: add a dash of a rich, matte green to the outline of your cut crease for more pronounced definition.

 Using a bolder type of glitter on the lids, you can easily turn this look into a cut crease by adding a liquid liner in the crease for high definition.
 More of an artistic, abstract take on cut crease glitter shadow, this look stands out in the best way possible.

-Cut crease shadow looks don't always need to be super precise; you can wear a grungier, lived-in glitter look by mixing deep shadow colors and creamy glitters for an edgier feel.
+Cut crease shadow looks don't always need to be super precise.
+You can wear a grungier, lived-in glitter look by mixing deep shadow colors and creamy glitters for an edgier feel.
 Apply your shadow with whichever creamy glitter pigment suits your mood.
-If you're on the hunt for a pressed glitter pigment shadow, Victoria Beckham Beauty Lid Lustre in Onyx ($36) is a great option.
+If you're on the hunt for a pressed glitter pigment shadow, Victoria Beckham Beauty's Lid Lustre in Onyx ($36) is a great option.

-Add a holographic feel to your cut crease look after you've applied liner to the edge of lashes and inner crease.
-Your glitter can be whatever you like—whether it's fine particles, chunkier shimmering pieces, or a lightly infused gel that sparkles and shines.
+Add a holographic feel to your cut crease look after you've applied liner to the edge of your lashes and inner crease.
+Your glitter can be whatever you like, whether it's fine particles, chunkier shimmering pieces, or a lightly infused gel that sparkles and shines.

-The ultimate glam cut crease glitter look, this super sparkly gold shadow brings the eyes to life, paired with rich, deep black shadow and liner.
-Finish with a few coats of your favorite volumizing mascara, like L'Oreal Lash Paradise ($11) to really open the eyes up and set the look.
+The ultimate glam cut crease glitter look, this super sparkly gold glitter brings the eyes to life, paired with rich, deep black shadow and liner.
+Finish with a few coats of your favorite volumizing mascara, like L'Oréal's Lash Paradise ($11), to really open the eyes up and set the look.